wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 == Frequently Asked Questions ==

-= which contact form options do I have? = vCita offers three contact form options to engage more visitors within your website:
+= Which contact form options do I have? = vCita offers three contact form options to engage more visitors within your website:

 *  Active Engage (proactive contact form) - display "call-to-action" at the bottom of your web page.